mrciolino/wiki-backup/timeline.md

 # The Age of Ascended (1 AC – 553 AC)

-## Mortis Lux Returns Home (1 AC - 15 AC)
+## Spoops Begins 1000 Years of Atonement
 - Spoops says his goodbyes and leaves on his journey to fulfil his 1000 year atonement.
 - Spoops begins by meeting up with Kelemvor to confront Cyric together.
-After some time they are sble to eliminate Cyric and cement Kelemvor's place as sole God of Death.
+After many years of planning and conflict they are able to eliminate Cyric and cement Kelemvor's place as sole God of Death.

-- Spoops then works with Bazzdos to create an immense suit of power armor and weapons for Tu'narath.
-Then the two of them pilot Mecha-Tu'narath in combat against the titan Iaeptus.
-This results in the destruction of Iaeptus and Mecha-Tu'narath, their corpses and machinery creating a debris field that becomes a ring around Mardun.
-- Spoops moves onto his final task, combining all lost fragments of Gond's soul.
-He scours the universe, finding every last fragment of Gond for which he first scattered to be put within Bazzdos.
+## Mortis Lux Returns Home (1 AC - 15 AC)
 - After the war ends and the party departs on various quests, Mortis Lux goes into standby mode.
 The main Generals, and lieutenants return to Mardun, with the exception of the Saragossa Pirates who stay in space after taking possession of their promised Spelljammer ships.
 - Illiard is made regent of Mortis Lux HQ during the party's absence, and is granted immortality by Spoops.
 He oversees basic operations and keeps HQ secure with the help of a legion of undead granted to him by Spoops, and a small group of living members.
 He keeps Mortis Lux's resources and finances active in case the old treaties and armies need to be called upon again.
 Jergal also hangs out with him sometimes.
-- **[Ereriad](/locations/ereriad)'s Fall**: [Bane](/characters/bane) killed Ereriad's major players and took over the world following the [Emperor](/characters/illithid-emperor)'s defeat.
-- Porthy and Highhold become the only "free" nations as Bane leaves them alone as to jot incur the wrath of Mortis lux, however without the speaking stone network, and with HQ inaccessible, they are highly isolated.
 - Many resources were distributed among the member states of Mortis Lux to help in the rebuilding of the many cities destroyed during the war.
 The flying ships were used for various purposes during the rebuilding.
 Many of the pilots during the war were clerics of [Hastow](/locations/Mardun/Hastow) and [Wegate](/locations/Mardun/Wegate), and they continued to pilot their ships during the reconstruction era.
-Hastow happened to supply the majority of clerics during the war and so as Narascus began making his villainous moves, Hastow's fleet was the largest.
+Hastow happened to supply the majority of clerics during the war and so when Narascus would later make his villainous moves, Hastow's fleet was the largest.
 	- [Narascus](/characters/Narascus) becomes Ruler of [Hastow](/locations/Mardun/Hastow).
   - [Vesrahaan](/characters/vesrahaan) returns to rule [Wegate](/locations/Mardun/Wegate).
   - Gilthur abdicates the throne of Altricia to Luther after his valiant efforts in protecting the city from Ithilid attack.
 Luther becomes King of [Altricia](/locations/Mardun/Allford).